-Fourth, the new law also permits cities to invest OPEB trust assets with the State Board of Investment (SBI), bank trust departments and certain insurance companies.
+Third, the new law also permits counties to invest OPEB trust assets with the State Board of Investment (SBI), bank trust departments and certain insurance companies.
 Investing with the SBI is desirable because of its traditionally high rate of return.
-The SBI has had very low administrative costs which accounts for, in part, its annual rate of return of about ten percent for the last twenty years (Combined Fund through 6/30/07).
+Traditionally, the SBI has had very low administrative costs which accounts for, in part, its annual rate of return of about ten percent for the last twenty years (Combined Fund through 6/30/07).

-Whether a city uses SBI or a bank trust department or an insurance company to administer its OPEB trust investments, the cities should proceed cautiously.
-Cities have not had experience investing in the various types of investments on the long list, investments that have been historically permitted for public pension plans but not for cities.
-In addition, cities have had little experience with the various fees, front-end and annual, charged by fund managers.
-If expectations are not met, a city can always change trust administrators.
-Once a trust is set up and investments are made, however, making such a change can be problematic.
+Whether a county uses SBI or a bank trust department or an insurance company to administer its OPEB trust investments, the county should proceed cautiously.
+Counties do not have experience investing in the various types of investments on the long list that have been historically permitted for public pension plans.
+In addition, counties do not have experience with the various fees, front-end and annual, charged by fund managers.
+If problems occur, a county can always change trust administrators.
+Once a trust is set up and investments are made, however, making such a change is problematic.
 A little extra work at the beginning of the process will result in greater returns over the life of the OPEB trust.